Youth Turning 18

 Adoption After Age 13

-- If your child is age 13 years or older at the time of the adoption, your child is eligible to apply as an independent person for federal financial aid for college
+If your child is age 13 years or older at the time of the adoption, they are eligible to apply as an independent student for federal financial aid for college.

 Adoption After Age 14